tahabinzafar/tahabinzafar/README.md

 ## 🚀 About Me
-I'm an aspiring Data Scientist with domain knowledge in Power Industry and Construction works.
+I'm an aspiring Data Scientist with domain knowledge/exprience in Power Industry and Construction works.
 I also enjoy analyzing and investing in stocks and cryptocurrency.
 I'm currently looking to switch my career in Data Science domain.

 ## 🛠 Skills